 How to Find Your WiFi Password in Windows 7, 8.1 & 10

-Don't know or just forgot the password of the WiFi network you connected to with your computer?
+Don't know the password of the WiFi network you connected to with your computer?

-...I will show you how to retrieve your password on a Windows 7, 8.1 and 10 PC in 2 easy and quick ways.
+This tutorial will show you step by step how to find and retrieve a Wi-Fi password on a Windows 7, 8 and 10 PC.

 You've connected your PC to a wifi network some time ago (maybe a long time ago) and now you want to connect another device, like a laptop, tablet or a smartphone to the same wireless network.